The Burr Tillstrom Documentary Project

 Here is a first glimpse at the project...

-We are currently working to collect content and digitize the archives held at the Saugatuck Douglas History Center and the Chicago History Museum.
-The collections include photos, videos, records, artwork, journals, puppets, and more.
 We are continuing our oral history interviews with those who knew Burr or have personal stories to relate.
 Please contact us if you have something to contribute.
+We’d LOVE to add your memories to our collection!

 Here We Are Again